 The law states that the traditional baguette can be made only with four ingredients: wheat flour, water, salt, and yeast, can’t be frozen or contain additives/preservatives, and have to be sold at the same place it’s made.

 Even the cemetery is popular

 We cap our Paris facts with a creepy one.
-Paris is home to the most visited cemetery in the world.
-Père Lachaise is a famous Parisian landmark that attracts around 3.5 million visitors per year.
+The capital of France is home to the most visited cemetery in the world.
+A visit to Père Lachaise is a popular Parisian bucket list activity that attracts around 3.5 million visitors per year.
 As you can imagine, the reason behind all that interest is not the beautiful setting of the cemetery but its famous inhabitants.
 Some of the most popular people buried in Père Lachaise are Édith Piaf, Oscar Wilde, Marcel Proust, Honore De Balzac, Frederic Chopin, and the rock legend Jim Morrison.

 If you haven’t planned your trip there yet, find out how I plan my trips!

-I have 524 bucket list ideas for Asia.
+I have 33 bucket list ideas for France.
 See my impossible bucket list of 1700+ adventures!